pcjun97/better-smartbite/README.md

 ## Chrome Extension

-To install this fix as a chrome extension, clone this repo and follow the instructions here: https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked
+To install this fix as a chrome extension, clone this repo or [download the zip](https://github.com/pcjun97/better-smartbite/archive/refs/tags/v1.0.0.zip) and follow the instructions here: https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked

 ## Tampermonkey